How we govern CoSector

 Our mission is to deliver high quality, flexible professional services to customers in the IT, Recruitment and Housing sectors.
 As a university, we understand the influencing factors when it comes to purchasing such services, from delivering first class expertise to cost-effective solutions.
 We aim to fulfil all of our customers' needs because they are the services we use, too.
 We're truly in the sector, for the sector.

-The Cosector board of directors
+The Cosector Advisory board

 - Rosalyn Wilton